 I don’t hate tofu, I don’t hate tofu, I don’t hate tofu …. tofu is my friend.
 I can crack this vegetarian curve ball.

 Right outside the sphere full of different shades of brown, I discovered something new.
 I said OMA! a few times.
 I stopped caring about what anybody thought.
 I stopped caring about what I thought.
 Put away all notions of what my novel was supposed to be like, all the purposes it was supposed to fulfill, all the other novels I was attempting to emulate, all expectations, all judgements all of it went out the door.
 I sat down again and began to write for the heck of it.
 Simply because I felt like writing.
 With no other purpose other than the shear childish joy of performing the task.

-As weird as the idea of an Arab woman cooking with tofu.
+As weird as the idea of an Arab woman cooking vegetarian with tofu.

 In the process I discovered my own unique writing voice.
 It is nothing like any of others.
 I don’t know what others will think of it.
 But, I love my resulting novel.
 Love, love, love loooooooooooooooooove it with a capital L.

 Lady gaga meat dress ….. here I come.

 True to the theme of this blog post, my novel is weird.
 It doesn’t have the standard beginning, middle and end, instead it is circular with chapters referring to each other.
 It breaks all the rules of what a novel should be like.
 It tells the story of the east-west cultural clash without talking about politics, religion or anything else you would expect the topic might bring up.
 It has stories inside stories inside stories.
 The most important aspect of the story is untold and left for the reader to figure out.